jalensailin/bottlecap/README.md

 ## To Install

+### Via Foundry Interface (recommended)

+1. Open up Foundry and navigate to the "Add-on Modules" tab.
+2. Click Install Module.
+3. Search for "Bottle Cap!" and click the install button.
+4. Enable the module in your worlds!

 ### Via manifest link

 1. Open up Foundry and navigate to the "Add-on Modules" tab.
 2. Click Install Module
-3. Paste the following link <https://raw.githubusercontent.com/jalensailin/bottlecap/main/module.json> into the "Manifest URL" field at the bottom of the window, just to the left of the "Install" button.
+3. Paste the following link <https://github.com/jalensailin/bottlecap/releases/latest/download/module.json> into the "Manifest URL" field at the bottom of the window, just to the left of the "Install" button.
+4. Enable the module in your worlds!